Skip to main content

 • Use project management techniques.
 For example, in estimating, risk, cost and budget control, time management and resource management.

 • Identify and comply with legal and statutory requirements.
-For example: cyber security, software certification requirements, data protection, Aerospace software safety, environmental protection and sustainability.
+For example: cyber security, software certification requirements, data protection, high integrity software safety, environmental protection and sustainability.

 • Plan and manage own time.